Top 3 Best Ultralight Spinning Rods– 2019

 Best Value Ultralight Spinning Rod: St. Croix Triumph

-Premium cork handles, braided line ready aluminum oxide eyelets, and finely tuned fast action sensitivity make these a dream to fish with.
+Premium cork handles, braided superline ready aluminum oxide eyelets, and finely tuned fast action sensitivity make these a dream to fish with.

 If weight is on your mind, the 5'6" ultralight model weighs in at an unbelievable 2.4oz.
-And if you're planning on packing the rod, the Triumph series includes arguably the finest four piece travel rods available anywhere on the market.
-When it comes to backpacking with a spinning rod, this is as good as it gets.
+And if you're planning on packing the rod, the Triumph series includes the hands-down finest four piece travel rods available anywhere on the market.
+If you're looking for an ultralight rod to take hiking an backpacking, this as good as it gets.

 Round that all out with a very generous 5 year warranty and its a killer deal.